Botanical Name: Lilium longiflorum

 Pots of big, beautiful trumpet-shaped blooms are a traditional Easter decoration or gift.
 The pristine white flowers symbolize purity and life.

 Also remove the foil covering from the pot so that the drainage holes are not blocked.
-This plant won't tolerate soggy soil, which will cause the bulb to rot.
+Easter lily won't tolerate soggy soil, which will cause the bulb to rot.

 Cut off spent flowers to keep your plant looking its best and to coax more blooms.

 Easter lily bulbs won't bloom again indoors.
-If you want to keep them, you can replant them outside.
+If you want to keep them, you can replant the bulbs outside.
 They're cold-hardy to Zone 5.
 Although professional greenhouse growers force them into bloom before the spring holiday, you can expect your lilies to bloom outdoors in early summer, their natural bloom time.

 When planted outside, and with good Easter lily care, you'll enjoy flowers for years to come.

 Height: To 3 ft (90 cm)